Dunnes Stores loses appeal over €36.5m plastic bag levy

 In the main judgment, Mr Justice McKechnie, having applied the rules of statutory interpretation, found the Waste Management (Environmental Levy Plastic Bag) Regulations 2001 covered the type of bag at issue.

-He rejected as “without substance” Dunnes claim the regulations were made by the Minister for the Environment in excess of the provisions of the parent Act, the Waste Management Act 1996.
+He rejected as “without substance” Dunnes’s claim the regulations were made by the Minister for the Environment in excess of the provisions of the parent Act, the Waste Management Act 1996.

-He also dismissed Dunnes’ claims the Revenue acted in breach of fair procedures and/or natural and constitutional justice in not providing adequate details of the basis for caclulating the tax assessments.
+He also dismissed Dunnes’s claims that Revenue acted in breach of fair procedures and/or natural and constitutional justice in not providing adequate details of the basis for calculating the tax assessments.

 The Appeals Commissioners is the most appropriate forum to address the fairness issue if it should remain alive, the judge said.